alexk7110/ansible/README.md

 It also adds the user to the `docker` group and adds the docker-compose path to the `$PATH`

+Python3 pip is also installed along with docker and docker-compose python modules for control

 ---
 ### A docker-compose demo file along with info
 Just a proof of concept that actually worked on my test machines